Licensed EV Charger Electricians Serving Seattle, WA

 Serving Seattle from our nearby Des Moines base

 Benchmark Home Services is based in Des Moines and serves EV charger installation customers throughout Seattle and the greater Puget Sound area.
-Use the map below to view the driving route from our Des Moines base to Seattle.
+Use the map below to view the driving route from our Des Moines base to Seattle, or use the Open Directions button if the map does not load in your browser.

 Dispatch base: 1003 S. 197th St, Des Moines, WA 98148